 Field-hunting tip

-Look in oxidized zones of lead deposits country — that is the host setting where plumbogummite typically forms.
+Look in oxidized zones of lead deposits country, the host setting where plumbogummite typically forms.
 If you start seeing pyromorphite, cerussite, galena in float, you are in the right ground.
 Field specimens usually show a botryoidal, crusts, reniform, massive habit, so train your eye for that shape before scanning the outcrop.